"p.s.--your software is so 'lifelike'; it is almost as if one were viewing the 'real' ticker from the NYSE!" -- Jack B.

 Initially, as a novice trader in "Speculator," you can only invest in stocks and bonds and aren't allowed to buy stocks on "margin" (borrowed money).
 As you increase your portfolio, your broker, McSwindle, Churn & Tout, will gradually allow you to use riskier and more advanced strategies, initially using margin debt, then short-selling of stocks, then options trading, and if you grow your account to $500,000 or more, you will be allowed to engage in VERY risky commodity futures trading.

-Version 3.0 of Speculator provided for even more extreme risk-taking, by adding two new ETFs that invest over 90% of their assets in cryptocurrencies -- one holds Bitcoin while the other holds Ethereum, thus each ETF's share price fluctuates almost as wildly as the underlying cryptocurrency.
+Version 3.0 of Speculator, released in 2021, provided for extreme risk-taking, by adding two new ETFs that invest over 90% of their assets in cryptocurrencies -- one holds Bitcoin while the other holds Ethereum, thus each ETF's share price fluctuates almost as wildly as the underlying cryptocurrency.
 You can even trade put and call options on the shares of the ETFs, for maximum volatility, if you have nerves of steel.
 In addition, Version 3.0 built in inflation to the prices of gold, silver and the cryptocurrencies, allowing you to use the crypto ETFs or precious metals futures as inflation hedges, if you can survive the volatility of those assets.